vovkos/jancy/doc/internal/Required IDE Modifications.rst

 * ``anydata`` type modifier.
 This change in Jancy language was done long time ago, but since it's not used in IO Ninja scripts, I never have really noticed the lack of support for it in the IDE. ``anydata`` type specifier was added to create versatile (both POD and non-POD) data pointers (``void*`` is an abstact POD-pointer and can't be used to store pointers to non-POD-data.
 With ``anydata`` pointers you can store both -- at the cost of required ``dynamic`` casts).
 IDE-wise -- just add ``anydata`` type specifier and make it behave the same as ``void``.

+* ``cmut`` dual type modifier.
+This is the latest addition to dual modifiers in Jancy (it was planned for quite a while).
+The idea is to propagate container mutability to the types of fields and method return values.
+Think of a doubly-linked list -- if the entry pointer is const, next and prev pointers should also be const.
+In C++ it's requires to create a dedicated getter with two overloads for achieving the same (most other languages do not even have const semantics).
+IDE-wise -- just add ``cmut`` type modifier and make it behave the same as ``readonly``.

 * ``automaton`` removed, ``reswitch`` added (more on that later).

 * ``%% ...`` regex literals are gone, raw literals ``[rR]"..."`` are added.
 Raw literals are similar to Python raw literals (without escape decoding) are primarily dedicated for declaring regular expressions in ``reswitch`` statements.
 They may also come handly for declaring Windows paths -- no need to escape all ``\``-s or replace  them with ``/``-s.